GitMirroring/gnuboot/site/index.md

 Adrien 'neox' Bourmault and Denis 'GNUtoo' Carikli are the interim maintainers of this GNU Boot project.
 They will also review patches sent to the mailing list.

-Technoethical (an online shop that sells hardware compatible with FSF certified distributions) and Libre en Communs (a French nonprofit that acts and advocates for free software and the commons) have offered help for testing releases.
+Several organizations and people have already offered help for testing the first release candidate.

 Making this project part of GNU is part of our work to ensure that our genuine Libreboot version remains free and continue to be maintained